by Michael E. Berumen, October 2010 (updated June 2017)

-I was very religious for a period of time, as I enjoyed all the pomp and circumstance of Catholicism.
-I was even an altar boy, back in the days when the Mass was still recited in Latin.
-I enjoyed the several years of Catholic school, and I was both fascinated by and admired the priests and nuns.
+I was very religious for a period of time, as much as anything because I enjoyed the rituals...the pomp and circumstance...of Catholicism.
+I was even an altar boy, and that was back in the days when the Mass was still recited in Latin.
+I enjoyed the several years of Catholic school that I had (1st-3rd grade and 6th grade), and I was both fascinated by and admired the priests and nuns.
 For a time, I even thought I might like to be a priest.
-Alas, I found liked women more, and then there's the not inconsequential problem of not believing in a deity.
+Alas, I found liked women more, and then there's the not inconsequential problem of eventually not believing in a deity.

 I'm a compulsive planner, an organizer, and a doer.
-I manipulate my environment to the best of my ability in order to realize my ends, which may or may not comport with what others want.
+I manipulate my environment to the best of my ability in order to make myself comfortable and realize my ends, which may or may not comport with what others want.
 These are consistent with the attributes of a typical INTJ.
 These traits have served me well, but that also can sometimes result in unintended conflicts.
 Some are more casual about life, more accepting of things as they find them, and less apt to upset the apple-cart.
 I am not this way.
 I have few "Zen-like" tendencies; indeed, I am even inclined to be contemptuous of such a sensibility.
 I don't want to go with the flow or be "at one with the universe," as it is; rather, I want it to be the way I think that it ought to be.
 I know this characteristic can be off-putting to others, so I do try to manage it for the sake of more harmonious relations.
 I am more easy-going than I was as a youth, but I doubt that anyone would describe me as passive or a "go along to get along" sort of fellow.

 My mind constantly races, I am often preoccupied, and I have difficulty changing my thoughts away from whatever is concerning me until I have fully analyzed, digested, and resolved the problem facing me.
 Then ... and only then ... am I able to devote myself fully to other matters.
 This is a useful trait in the intellectual pursuits I enjoy the most, but it can cause other problems, for it is difficult for me to set these things aside as other things arise in the natural course of daily life.
 This can on occasion cause others to think I am detached, indifferent, or even aloof, when, in fact, I am simply unable to switch gears mentally.
 I have never slept as much as most other people, even as a child.
 There is too much living to do that requires being engaged.
 If I could dispense with sleep, altogether, I would, for it has always seemed to me to be a terrible waste of time.